Generic Name: ceftolozane sulfate and tazobactam sodium

 The binding of ceftolozane and tazobactam to human plasma proteins is approximately 16% to 21% and 30%, respectively.
 The mean (CV%) steady-state volume of distribution of Zerbaxa in healthy adult males (n = 51) following a single intravenous dose of Zerbaxa 1.5 g (ceftolozane 1 g and tazobactam 0.5 g) was 13.5 L (21%) and 18.2 L (25%) for ceftolozane and tazobactam, respectively, similar to extracellular fluid volume.

-Ceftolozane is eliminated in the urine as unchanged parent drug and thus does not appear to be metabolized to any appreciable extent.
+Ceftolozane is not a substrate for CYP enzymes and is mainly eliminated in the urine as unchanged parent drug and thus does not appear to be metabolized to any appreciable extent.
 The beta-lactam ring of tazobactam is hydrolyzed to form the pharmacologically inactive tazobactam metabolite M1.

-Ceftolozane and the tazobactam metabolite M1 are eliminated by the kidneys.
+Ceftolozane, tazobactam and the tazobactam metabolite M1 are excreted by the kidneys.
 Following administration of a single Zerbaxa 1.5 g (ceftolozane 1 g and tazobactam 0.5 g) intravenous dose to healthy male adults, greater than 95% of ceftolozane was excreted in the urine as unchanged parent drug.
 More than 80% of tazobactam was excreted as the parent compound with the remainder excreted as the tazobactam M1 metabolite.
 After a single dose of Zerbaxa, renal clearance of ceftolozane (3.41 – 6.69 L/h) was similar to plasma CL (4.10 to 6.73 L/h) and similar to the glomerular filtration rate for the unbound fraction, suggesting that ceftolozane is eliminated by the kidney via glomerular filtration.
+Tazobactam is a substrate for OAT1 and OAT3 transporters and its elimination has been shown to be inhibited by probenecid, an inhibitor of OAT1/3.

 Zerbaxa and the tazobactam metabolite M1 are eliminated by the kidneys.